John Tucker Must Die: Plot

 At a hotel on the night of the away game, Kate seduces John on a video-chat, instructing him to put on a lacy pair of girl's thong panties and climb out of his room and into hers.
-He mistakenly climbs into a teacher's room instead, and becomes the laughingstock of the school.
+He mistakenly climbs into a teacher's room instead, and becomes the laughing stock of the school.
 John again uses this to his advantage, convincing the boys on his team that wearing the thong panties improves his game.
 Meanwhile, Kate's mother and Scott both discover the plan and lament the change in Kate's behavior.

 Kate tells John that she heard about what he said in the locker room.
-John makes amends by giving her his watch and asking her to be his girlfriend.
+He makes amends by giving her his watch and asking her to be his girlfriend.
 Kate tells Heather, Carrie, and Beth that she wants to be out of the plan, as whether they are dating or plotting to destroy John, it is still all about him.
 At John's birthday, the tape the girls made of John's destruction is played, and Kate reveals the entire plot in front of a devastated John.

 Heather, Beth, and Carrie defend Kate after a guest throws his drink at her.
 Still, John appears unfazed, and the party devolves into a cake fight.
-A few days later, John and Kate agree to be friends, and John resolves to be honest.
-Scott, happy that Kate confessed, becomes her lab partner again, and it is hinted the two will begin dating.
+A few days later, he and Kate agree to be friends, and he resolves to be honest.
+Scott, happy that Kate confessed, becomes her lab partner again, and it is hinted they will begin dating.